 The committee has tabled a number of reports which scrutinise COVID-19 related legislation (see Report 5 of 2020: Human rights scrutiny of COVID-19 legislation onwards).

-In order to facilitate the committee’s work in relation to the scrutiny of federal COVID-19 related legislation, a list of all such legislation introduced or registered since 21 January 2020 is set out below, in chronological order.
-This includes all bills and legislative instruments made in response (or partly in response) to the COVID-19 pandemic, including legislation which does not engage human rights:
+In order to facilitate the committee’s work in relation to the scrutiny of federal COVID-19 related legislation, the committee compiled a list of all bills and legislative instruments introduced or registered in 2020 and 2021 in response (or partly in response) to the COVID-19 pandemic (including legislation which does not engage human rights).
+For a list of legislative instruments registered since 2022 in response to COVID-19 see the Scrutiny of Covid-19 instruments by the Senate Standing Committee for the Scrutiny of Delegated Legislation.

 The committee has resolved to publish the following pieces of correspondence it has received which are particularly relevant to its work in examining COVID-19 related legislation: